Somewhat Challenging String Figures

 6 re T

+While not very difficult, this figure is the starting point for the next two.
 Do Index Opening.
 (Or do Opening A. Release thumbs.
 Forefingers move over and through the little finger nooses, and pick up the little finger noose, removing it from the little fingers).
 (2) Thumbs move over the bottom near forefinger string and pick up the bottom far forefinger strings.
 (3) Thumbs move over the top near forefinger string and pick up the top far forefinger strings.
 (4) Little fingers move over the top near forefinger strings (that go around the near side of the forefingers) and pick up the bottom near forefinger strings.
 (5) Forefingers move away from you, grabbing the diagonal string going across the little finger nooses, then move towards you twisting the string up onto the forefingers.
 (6) Release thumbs.

 Although not really a challenging figure, it is the starting point for many that are.

-The Porker (AKA The Dancing Headless Pig)
+(AKA The Dancing Headless Pig) Pacific

 1 do Little Fishes